 NETSCC uses personal data submitted by MIS/REALMS users for purposes associated with the application and award processes for research funding.

 The following is a list of the possible uses for your data.
-Find out specifically what we use your data for according to your role here.
+Further information on what we specifically use your data for according to your role is available.

 Personal data may be used in relation to: